-We have adopted SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, or SFAS 133.
-SFAS 133, as amended and interpreted, established accounting and reporting standards for derivative instruments, including certain derivative instruments embedded in other contracts, and for hedging arctivities.
-All derivatives whether designated in hedging relationships or not, are required to be recorded on the balance sheet at fair value.
-If the derivative is designated as a fair-value hedge, the changes in the fair value of the derivative and the underlying hedged item are recognized concurrently in earnings.
-If the derivative is designated as a cash-flow hedge, changes in the fair value of the derivative are recorded in other comprehensive income, or OCI, and are recognized in the statement of operations when the hedged item affects earnings.
+We have adopted SFAS 133.
+SFAS 133, as amended and interpreted, established accounting and reporting standards for derivative instruments, including certain derivative instruments embedded in other contracts, and for hedging activities.
+All derivatives, whether designated in hedging relationships or not, are required to be recorded on the balance sheet at fair value.
+If the derivative is designated as a fair-value hedge, the changes in the fair value of the derivative information the underlying hedged item are recognized concurrently in earnings.
+If the derivative as a cash-flow hedge, changes in the fair as a cash-flow hedge, changes in the fair are recognized in the statement of operations when the hedged item affects earnings.
 SFAS 133 defines the requirements for designation and documentation of hedging relationships as well as ongoing effectiveness assessments in order to use hedge accounting.
-For a derivative that does not qualify as a hedge, changes in fair value are recognized concurrently in earnings.
+For a derivative that does not qualify as a hedge, changes in fair value